nysbc/appion-protomo/README.md

 # appion-protomo
-A Docker-based distribution of the appion-protomo cryoem tomography processing pipeline.
+A Docker-based distribution of the Appion-Protomo cryoem tomography processing pipeline.

 # Installation